thoughtspot/thoughtspot.github.io/_data-integrate/clients/about-odbc.md

 ## Source and target data compatibility

 By default, ThoughtSpot takes a permissive approach to data type compatibility between source and target data in ODBC.
-In this mode, ThoughtSpot assumes that the incoming data either matches exactly or is compatible with the target data types.
-If data types are not the same, ThoughtSpot will convert to the closest match for the ThoughtSpot target data type.
+In this mode, ThoughtSpot _assumes_ that the incoming data matches exactly with the target data types and loads the table as is.

-Alternatively, you can require that ThoughtSpot match the source data types exactly and, if it can't find a match, it returns an error and the data load fails.
-In this mode, for example, if the target ThoughtSpot data type for a column is INT, the source data type for that column must be INT.
+Alternatively, you can explicitly require that ThoughtSpot match the source data types exactly and, if it can't find a match, it returns an error and the data load fails.
+In this mode, for example, if the target ThoughtSpot data type for a column is INT, the source data type for that column must be INT in order for the data load to succeed.

 By toggling _**strict**_ and _**permissive**_ `true` and `false` options, you can configure settings along a scale of behavior between the permissive,